steipete/steipete.com/_posts/2020-09-21-disabling-keyboard-avoidance-in-swiftui-uihostingcontroller.md

 }
 ```

-Dynamic subclassing isn't very tricky, but the challenge is to write it in a way where it fails gracefully if the private API we modify here is changed.
-InterposeKit adds a lot of error handling, next to a convenient API so you make fewer mistakes and have a more stable app.
-It will throw an error if the selection no longer exists or has a different type than the one you expect.
+Dynamic subclassing isn’t very tricky, but the challenge is to write it in a way where it fails gracefully if the private API we modify is changed.
+InterposeKit adds a lot of error handling next to a convenient API so that you make fewer mistakes and have a more stable app.
+It’ll throw an error if the selection no longer exists or has a different type than the one you expect.

 We can achieve something similar using built-in methods: